Table of Contents

 • Field Type: Short Text

-• Description: The payment ID generated by the payment processor.
-Can be used to track the actual payment with the processor.
+• Description: The payment ID is automatically generated by the payment processor and can be utilized to track the specific payment with the processor.

 IP Address